sammcj/smcleod/_posts/2016-07-11-lets-try-android-in-2016.md

 tags: []
 ---

-I wanted to try Android for a couple of weeks, I like staying on top of technology, gadgets and making sure I never become a blind 'zelot' for any platform or brand.
+I wanted to try Android for a couple of weeks, I like staying on top of technology, gadgets and making sure I never become a blind 'zealot' for any platform or brand.

 ## The OnePlus 3

-I did a lot of research and decided to try the "Oneplus 3" as it was good bang-for-buck, ran the latest software had plenty of grunt wiyh the latest 8 core, high clock speed Qualcomm processor coupled with 6GB of DDR4 - the specs really are very impressive, especially for a $400USD phone.
+I did a lot of research and decided to try the "Oneplus 3" as it was good bang-for-buck, ran the latest software had plenty of grunt with the latest 8 core, high clock speed Qualcomm processor coupled with 6GB of DDR4 - the specs really are very impressive, especially for a $400USD phone.

 Hardware wise the unit is lovely, not as high build quality as my iPhone 6s+ but not nearly as bad as the Samsung Galaxy S3 or other Samsung devices I had tried in the past.